-First, the Judge noted that the NCA 'placed significant weight on the 'complex and secretive' manner in which Property 1 was obtained and subsequently handled, eventually being transferred to a Panamanian foundation which is subject to strict secrecy laws, whilst being managed by property management companies in the UK.'.
-The Judge was also clearly alive to incorrect assumptions in relation to the use of offshore structures.
-He held that 'The use of complex offshore corporate structures or trusts is not, without more, a ground for believing that they have been set up, or are being used, for wrongful purposes, such as money laundering.
+First, the Judge noted that the NCA 'placed significant weight on the 'complex and secretive' manner in which Property 1 was obtained and subsequently handled, eventually being transferred to a Panamanian foundation which is subject to strict secrecy laws, whilst being managed by property management companies in the UK.'
+Those working in offshore jurisdictions may tend to take umbrage at the notion that the purchase of a property by such means was 'complex and secretive'.
+Happily, the Judge was alive to those concerns.
+In words which will be well received by offshore service providers he held that 'The use of complex offshore corporate structures or trusts is not, without more, a ground for believing that they have been set up, or are being used, for wrongful purposes, such as money laundering.
 There are lawful reasons - privacy, security, tax mitigation - why very wealthy people invest their capital in complex offshore corporate structures or trusts.
 Of course, such structures may also be used to disguise money laundering, but there must be some additional evidential basis for such a belief, going beyond the complex structures used.'
-This should provide comfort to those faced with a UWO, that the courts will not regard the use of offshore structures as, of itself, evidence of wrong-doing.
+This should provide comfort to those faced with a UWO that the courts will not regard the use of offshore structures as, of itself, evidence of wrong doing.
 Whilst that might seem trite, it is helpful to have that confirmed in such clear and strident fashion.

-Second, Mr Aliyev's ex-wife and his son argued that the properties had been purchased by them from their own means, which were unconnected with any alleged criminal activity of Mr Aliyev.
+Second, Mr Aliyev's ex-wife and her son argued that the properties had been purchased by them from their own means, which were unconnected with any alleged criminal activity of Mr Aliyev.
 In cases involving allegations of corrupt activities by politicians, assertions such as these can all too easily be taken with the proverbial handful of salt.
 However, the Judge considered the evidence carefully, accepted their arguments, and rejected the NCA's arguments to the contrary.
-Again, a helpful reminder that a forensic accounting exercise may be required and that it can, on occasion at least, reap rewards.
+Again, a helpful reminder that a forensic accounting exercise may be required and that it can, on occasion at least, reap handsome rewards.

 Third, in considering who had control over the properties, the Judge was asked to consider detailed evidence as to Panamanian law concerning the operation of foundations and how control is exercised.
-Again, the Judge, in detailed reasoning, set out why she accepted that control was exercised by the Foundation and its governing body the Foundation Council, and rejected the arguments of the NCA to the contrary.
+Again, the Judge was quite prepared to roll up her judicial sleeves and, in detailed reasoning, set out why she accepted that control was exercised by the Foundation and its governing body the Foundation Council, and rejected the arguments of the NCA to the contrary.

-This is positive news for offshore service providers.
-It shows that, if they become embroiled in an UWO - perhaps on behalf of a structure holding London property - a successful case can be made.
+This is good news for offshore service providers.
+It shows that, if they become embroiled in an UWO - perhaps on behalf of a structure holding London property - all is not lost.
 If there is a good explanation, then it is worthwhile to take steps to put that explanation forward.
 Indeed, they may face criticism if they do not do so.
-As this case shows, a case brought by the NCA may not always be straight forward, and heeding the sort of inquiry and explanatory process undertaken in this case, is worthwhile.
-The court in this case was clearly prepared to take a stance that also helps to educate onshore authorities further about offshore structures.
-This will ensure that it is fully understood that the offshore finance industry is based on well understood rules of law, from the law of trusts and companies to those that apply to cross-border transactions.
+As this case shows, the NCA can get it wrong, and those who ignore the sort of inquiry and explanatory process undertaken in this case, and merely accept what is asserted against them at face value, may do so at their peril.